nate-r-a/catan-receipts/README.md

-# catan-receipts
+# Catan Receipts
-A means of pulling data from Settlers of Catan plays, and pushing it out to a receipt printer
+A Python script that pulls data from Google Sheets, formats it, and inserts it into custom-made HTML and CSS for printing with [Adafruit's Mini Thermal Receipt Printer](https://www.adafruit.com/products/597).
+The structure of the main file is directly based on my own Google Sheet that contains all of the data I've collected from Settlers of Catan plays, as seen [here](http://bit.ly/FederationOfCatan2).

+Printing is done on a Raspberry Pi 3 using CUPS with [klirichek's zj-58 filter](https://github.com/klirichek/zj-58).

+### Dependencies
+The data collection from Google Sheets is done using [gspread](https://github.com/burnash/gspread), and the graphs are created using [Plotly](https://plot.ly/).